Values-based Interview Questions

 - How would you react if your team is criticized for a project that was completely assigned to you?

-- How do you create a balance between performing detailed quality controls on products while keeping the price low?
+- How do you balance between performing detailed quality controls on products while keeping the price low?

-- Share about a time when your standard process was unable to give desired results.
+- Share about a time when your standard process could not give desired results.
 What did you do?

 - Give me an example of a successful product?
 What features made it so successful?

-- Share about a time you managed to calm an angry client.
+- Share about a time you calmed an angry client.
 What was your approach?

 - How would you handle a client who visits the store or calls just when your shift ends?